Particular/docs.particular.net/persistence/upgrades/ravendb-3to4.md

 ## ISessionProvider is obsolete

-In Version 3 of NServiceBus.RavenDB an `ISessionProvider` was available for dependency injection.
+In Version 3 of NServiceBus.RavenDB, an `ISessionProvider` was available for dependency injection.
 The new method of accessing the raven session is the `SynchronizedStorageSession`.

 snippet: 3to4-acccessingravenfromhandler

 ### Session is available regardless of features enabled

 In Version 3, the `RavenStorageSession` was only registered if at least one out of [Outbox](/nservicebus/outbox/) and [Sagas](/nservicebus/sagas/) were enabled.
-There are possible use cases for using the NServiceBus wrapped RavenDB session so the prerequisites have been removed.
+There are possible use cases for using the NServiceBus wrapped RavenDB session, so the prerequisites have been removed.